ladataweb/SimplePBI/README.md

 ### Datasets
 - Update datasources (regular and in groups)
 ### Reports
-- Export To File (regular and in groups)
+- Export To File (full request, there is a smaller simpler one)
 - Get Export To File Status (regular and in groups)
 - Get File Of Export To File (regular and in groups)
 - Update Datasources (regular and in groups)